larson-group/clubb_release/Readme.txt

    Enabling any of these flags may increase runtime considerably.

 3. cd ../stats
-   Edit <CASE>_stats.in for each case.
-A complete list of all computable statistics is found in statistics.F.
-Note that HOC now supports GrADS or NetCDF, but you can only tune using GrADS.
+   Edit a stats file you would like to use.
+A complete list of all computable statistics is found in all_stats.in.
+Note that HOC now supports GrADS or NetCDF, but you can only use the hoc_tuner using GrADS.

 4. $ cd ../standalone.
 Edit standalone_<CASE>.in or select a premade one.

-5. $ ./run_standalone.bash <CASE>
+5. $ ./run_standalone.bash <CASE> or
+   $ ./run_standalone.bash <CASE> <STATS_FILE>

 -----------------------------------------------------------------------
 - (2.2) Executing a restart run: